-Please also read the section on Expression of Wish form.
-This enables you to provide information to the Trustee directors where they have the discretion on the payment of a lump sum in the event of your death.
+Please also read the section on Expression of Wish forms.
+The Expression of Wish form enables you to provide information to the Trustee Directors where they have the discretion on the payment of a lump sum in the event of your death.